ModaHub/gpe/README.md

 * **Template**: Permit to build a **fake environnement** that could be pushed later
 * **Diff**: To Know the difference between Appliance and Distant Cloud

-***Note**: vStorages are only virtual objects that contains informations/parameters about the object itself (Name, Description, Cloud Vendor(s), etc.).
-They always master the Storage Space members*
+*Note: vStorages are only virtual objects that contains informations/parameters about the object itself (Name, Description, Cloud Vendor(s), etc.).*

+*They always master the Storage Space members*

 ##Expert Management
 Expert Actions that should be carefully executed :